 (S-158) Signed by the Governor on May 1, 2017 (P.L.
 2017, c.
 40)

 NJBIA supported legislation which extends eligibility under the Angel Investor Tax Credit program to the holding companies of qualified New Jersey emerging technology companies.
 Previously, investors had to provide funding directly to the subsidiary in order to obtain the tax credit.

 NJ-PA Reciprocal Personal Income Tax Agreement

 Announced by the Governor on Nov.
 22, 2016

 Residents of New Jersey and Pennsylvania will continue to pay income taxes where they live, instead of where they work, now that a bi-state tax reciprocity agreement scheduled to be abolished in 2017 has been re-instated.
-Due to a projected budget shortfall, New Jersey initially had notified Pennsylvania it would be pulling out of the agreement in a move that could have affected 250,000 commuters and many NJ businesses employing PA workers.
-Since New Jersey’s top graduated income tax rate of 8.97 percent is significantly higher than Pennsylvania’s flat 3.07 percent rate, NJ businesses feared they’d lose valuable employees or be forced to raise wages to compensate for the tax change.
+As the rates of many of New Jersey’s income tax brackets are significantly higher than Pennsylvania’s flat 3.07 percent rate, state businesses were concerned they’d lose valuable employees or experience an increased cost of doing business as a result of needing to compensate for the proposed tax change.
 NJBIA lobbied on our members’ behalf and welcomed the news from the Governor on Nov.
-22 that the tax reciprocity pact would remain in effect because $200 million in savings in the state budget had been realized through healthcare reforms.
+22 that the tax reciprocity pact would remain in effect.

 Minimum Wage Hike